FIELD SYSTEMS DESIGNS HOLDINGS PLC

 Water and Sewerage

-FSD continued to take on Mechanical and Electrical (M&E) installation contracts across the sector as the group strives to maintain its reputation as a respected industry specialist.
+FSD successfully secured, engineered, managed and installed a volume of Mechanical and Electrical (M&E) installation projects during the year across the sector as the Group strives to complete to budget a quality job in a safe working manner and maintain its reputation as a respected industry specialist.

 Power generation and Energy from Waste